 How I Built This

 NPR dives into the stories of some of today’s best-known companies.

 Columbia has innovation hubs across the University and dedicated teams at each school!
 Get to know the resources that can help you on your entrepreneurship journey.

 Columbia Entrepreneurship, Innovation, and Design

 That’s us!
-Under the Office of the President, we’re the center of gravity for information on all things entrepreneurship, innovation, and design.
+Under the Office of the President, we’re the nexus for information on all things entrepreneurship, innovation, and design.
 In addition to the dedicated resources at your school, we’re here to support your startup journey with interdisciplinary programming and information.